rohan-mehta-1024/rohan-mehta-1024.github.io/resources/public/readings/ickabog.md

-In all senses, it is a throroughly enjoyable read, although I do feel it petered out just the slightest bit torward the end (I feel similarly about Harry Potter, too, but endings are hard, and ending good books even more so, so I'm prepared to let this slide).
+In all senses, it is a throroughly enjoyable read, although I do feel it petered out just the slightest bit toward the end (I feel similarly about Harry Potter, too, but endings are hard, and ending good books even more so, so I'm prepared to let this slide).